universal-ctags/ctags/docs/osx.rst

 ----

-This part of the documentation is written by Cameron Eagans, a co-maintainer of universal-ctags and the maintainer of the OSX packaging of this project.
+This part of the documentation is written by Cameron Eagans, a co-maintainer of Universal-ctags and the maintainer of the OSX packaging of this project.